Moleskine: Notebooks and journals

-Moleskine's notebooks are based on notebooks distributed in Paris during the 19th-20th centuries, handmade by small French bookbinders who supplied the local stationery shops around the turn of the 20th century.
+Moleskine's notebooks are based on notebooks distributed in Paris during the 19th and 20th centuries, handmade by small French bookbinders who supplied the local stationery shops around the turn of the 20th century.
 They are fashioned after author Bruce Chatwin's descriptions of the notebooks he used.

-Moleskine items are designed in Italy with most of them being printed, stitched, and assembled in China.
-Since 2008, some components have been manufactured in Volant, Cahiers and Folio hard covers in Turkey, watercolour paper in France, and some components in Vietnam.
+Over time, the Group’s sourcing strategy has led to the diversification of suppliers according to target markets in order to reduce the distance between production and sales areas.
+In 2024 strategic suppliers of products are located in China, Vietnam, Turkey and Ecuador.
 The paper used in Moleskine products is Forest Stewardship Council certified and acid-free.
 Since August 2010, all Moleskine products, offered to retailers in California and throughout the world, comply with the Safe Drinking Water and Toxic Enforcement Act of 1986.
 After concerns in 2008 about PVC traces in some notebooks, all items are now PVC-free.